donzpixelz/omnom/README.md

 ## Features

+Omnom is very new - there is a great deal it does not do yet, here are some of the useful bits so far.

 * Sends simple GET and POST requests
 * Displays/pretty prints responses in a mixture of tables and lists
-* Builds requests using an analysis of the API specification
+* Builds requests using an analysis of the API specification effectively setting defaults to make traversing an API painless

+See the [issues](https://github.com/rossputin/omnom/issues) for a hint of the roadmap.

 ## Dependencies